vijikarthi/flink-connectors-wiki/configurations.md

 ### Understanding the Default Scope
 Pravega organizes streams into _scopes_ for the purposes of manageability.
 The `PravegaConfig` establishes a default scope name that is used in two scenarios:
 1. For resolving unqualified stream names when constructing a source or sink.
-The sources and sinks accept stream names that may be _qualified_ (e.g. `my-scope/my-stream`) or _unqualified_ (e.g. `my-stream`).
+The sources and sinks accept stream names that may be **qualified** (e.g. `my-scope/my-stream`) or **unqualified** (e.g. `my-stream`).
-2. For establishing the scope name for the coordination stream underlying a Pravega reader group.
+2. For establishing the scope name for the coordination stream underlying a Pravega Reader Group.

-Note that the `FlinkPravegaReader` and the `FlinkPravegaTableSource` use the default scope configured on `PravegaConfig` as their reader group scope, and provide `withReaderGroupScope` as an override.
-The scope name of input stream(s) doesn't influence the reader group scope.
+It is important to note that, the `FlinkPravegaReader` and the `FlinkPravegaTableSource` use the default scope configured on `PravegaConfig` as their Reader Group scope, and provide `withReaderGroupScope` as an override.
+The scope name of input stream(s) doesn't influence the Reader Group scope.